willstobo/spps-brownbags/how-we-build-environments/PITCHME.md

 # Building Environments
 Lifting the fog on infrastructure as code.
 ---
-# Environments?
-Infrastructure as Code?
-Fog?
+## Infrastructure as Code?
+What?
-What are those?
+Fundamental block of the 'Cloud'
 +++
 ### LETS
 ## FIND